Caregiving Blog: The Four Stages of Caregiving for Elderly Parents

 Caring for elderly parents may advance to the point that the family caregiver cannot emotionally or physically meet the daily demands of care, even with the help of in-home caregivers.
 Money to pay for care may also be a concern if care has extended over a long period of time.

-Discussions about back-up plans, accessing veterans’ benefits or public programs, and end of life care wishes for the care of elderly parents is essential.
+Discussions about backup plans, accessing veterans’ benefits or public programs, and end-of-life care wishes for the care of elderly parents is essential.
 The medical and financial power of attorneys have a duty and a responsibility to ensure that care is provided in the best interest of the elderly parent, spouse, or other loved one.

 Palliative and Hospice Care Planning

 Palliative and hospice care may be engaged for the last six months or more of life.
-Plans for burial or cremation, if not previously made, are an important component of end of life planning.
+Plans for burial or cremation, if not previously made, are an important component of end-of-life planning.